mdivana/projectcs50/README.md

 Project folder is nearly unchanged after django configuration, just added some paths in urls.py file and added some lines in settings.py

 Users folder is where user functionality is.
-I made it as a separate folder so that it is easy to look at only user functionality and not site functionality and also for later use in other projects.
+I made it as a separate folder so that it is easy to distinguish and also for later use in other projects.

 sqlite3 database is for storing user data and posts.